IT Transformation Strategy: 5-Phase Framework, Roadmap Example, and Implementation Steps

 Monitor Progress Using KPI Metrics

 Key Performance Indicators (KPIs) should be determined ahead of time.
-Common KPIs in IT transformation often include:
+Measuring from a baseline makes it possible to show real progress and justify continued investment.
+Common KPIs in IT transformation include:

 Ready to get started?
 To ensure your IT transformation stays on track, effective change management is essential.
 Giva's Change Management Software provides a powerful solution to streamline the change approval process, track modifications, and minimize risks.
 With its user-friendly interface and real-time reporting, Giva empowers IT leaders to manage complex transformations with confidence.
 Ready to take control of your IT changes?
 Learn more about Giva's Change Management Software today.